system32uwu/Meedikal/ProjectDocumentation/Design/DB/README.md

 # STATUS

 draw.io is used to design the ERD.
-Follow the last updates [here](https://drive.google.com/file/d/1bopIUGfAsqU2xo5X76JYC_uhZU7w2w8w/view?usp=sharing)
+See the latest version [here](https://drive.google.com/file/d/1bopIUGfAsqU2xo5X76JYC_uhZU7w2w8w/view?usp=sharing)

+Google Docs is used to document the schema normalization.
+See the latest version [here](https://docs.google.com/document/d/1mphLukyjfNaWsdtconM9ukx67Bl9pTX2kHrcGjMYA08/edit?usp=sharing)

 ## NOTES